-Tourism is a key industry in Australia that universities.
+Tourism is a key industry in Australia that is studied in universities.
 Professors of the University of Canberra have published a study The social media tourist gaze that focused on the effect of social media on travel.
 They discovered a relatively rapid transformation of travel interests and experiences caused by social media.

 Everyone who has visited, for instance, Nice at the French Riviera or even Rovaniemi on the Arctic Circle has certainly realized how important for tourists it is to have selfie-images taken at a destination.
 There maybe a queue to the best places to get a perfect shot.
 The need to share travel photos on Instagram, Facebook, and on other social media services is already changing the way travelers experience a destination, their motivation to travel, and is reflecting to businesses that are serving tourists.

 The professors wrote a summary of their social media research where the following conclusions have been extracted:

 - Travel has become an online social event.
 Photos play a central role.

 - Destinations and sights are being experienced through a lens.
 Images determine the success of a trip.